sammoth/foo_mpv/README.md

 ```

 The mpv profile folder is set to `<foobar profile>/mpv`, so you can use paths relative to this in `mpv.conf` by using `~~` as normal.

+The synchronisation between foobar and mpv is somewhat less jarring if mpv finishes loading/seeking in the file first, as it will just wait on the first frame for the audio to catch up.
+If foobar begins playback first, the video will need to be sped up momentarily.
+Therefore it is preferable for mpv to load/seek within files as fast as possible, and enabling mpv's `low-latency` profile might help with this.